The Kids Are Alright (1979 film)

 The Kids Are Alright is a 1979 rockumentary film about the English rock band the Who, including live performances, promotional films and interviews from 1964 to 1978.
-It notably features the band's last performance with long-term drummer Keith Moon, filmed at Shepperton Studios in May 1978, three months before his death.
+It notably featured the band's last performance with long-term drummer Keith Moon, filmed at Shepperton Studios in May 1978, four months before his death.

 Production

 The film was primarily the work of American fan Jeff Stein who, despite having no previous experience in filmmaking, convinced the band to support the project and served as the film's director.
 Stein had produced a book of photographs from the band's 1971 tour when he was just 17.
 In 1975, he approached Pete Townshend, the Who's principal composer and lead guitarist, about compiling a collection of film clips to provide a historical reference for the band's fans.
 Townshend initially rejected the idea, but was persuaded by the group's manager, Bill Curbishley, to give their cooperation.
 Townshend was also encouraged at Stein's suggestion that the film could "do the touring" for the band, at a time when the guitarist was having doubts regarding life on the road.

 When Stein and his film editor, Ed Rothkowitz, previewed a 17-minute compilation of clips from their US television appearances to the band and their wives, they could hardly believe the reaction.
 "Townshend was on the floor, banging his head.
 He and Moon were hysterical.
 Daltrey's wife was laughing so hard she knocked over the coffee table in the screening room.
 Their reaction was unbelievable.
 They loved it.
 That's when they were really convinced that the movie was worth doing."